-- Lead a longer, more theoretical, and extended presentation and discussion as a way to think about pedagogy and teaching feminist science fiction and critical texts. - Complete additional readings as assigned and read a feminist worldbuilding novel for the Critical Review assignment. - The Final Project will be substantively longer and must be a research project suitable for presentation at a conference of your choosing. - Meet individually or in small groups with the professor for 40 minutes each week in addition to scheduled class meetings.
+- Lead a longer, more theoretical, and extended presentation and discussion as a way to think about pedagogy and teaching speculative and science fictions of color and other critical texts. - Complete additional readings as assigned and read a science fiction of color novel for the Critical Review assignment. - The Final Project will be substantively longer and must be a research project suitable for presentation at a conference of your choosing. - Meet individually or in small groups with the professor for 40 minutes each week in addition to scheduled class meetings.